rtcoms/payment_system/README.md

   * AuthorizeTransation < Transaction, hargeTransaction < Transaction, RefundTransation < Transaction, ReversalTransaction < Transaction
 * Polymorphic associations
   * Merchant and Transaction both are associate with Payment as Monetizable and Payment belongs to monetizable
+  * (User - Role) and (Transaction - Payment) - Both were not very ideal of polymorphic relation ship
+  * Used (Transaction - Payment) - because in payment system there is aconcept of ledger and so here payments table may work as ledger
 * Scopes
   * Merchant and Transaction both have enum fileds which generate scope automatically
   * ```Merchant.active```, ```Merchant.inactive```